All Episodes

 It's just really good writing.

-Better still, instead of empowering the media with our complaints, instead of giving the media control of our emotions as we rage against their countless sins, we've transformed those sins into something useful.
+Better still, instead of empowering the media with our complaints, instead of giving the media control of our emotions as we rage against their countless sins, we've transformed those sins into something useful, fuel to make our arguments, bringing converts and hold evil accountable.

 And two, through alternative and social media, we hold the power in our country.

-There's an old joke about a kid who was born and he he never talked.
+There's an old joke about a kid who was born and he never talked.

-and he's about eight years old and he's never talked his parents are worried and everything and then one day um the one of the parents uh drops a i don't know a potter pan on his foot and the kid suddenly yells oh oh sorry i've got a six-year-old nephew in south africa who's listening so i won't use the words that the joke uses
+And then one day, one of the parents drops, I don't know, a potter pan on his foot, and the kid suddenly yells, oh, oh, sorry, I've got a six-year-old nephew in South Africa who's listening, so I won't use the words that the joke uses.

-But he yells, oh G D it, my eff and foot.
+But he yells, oh, GD it, my effing foot.

 You can talk?